Daqo New Energy's Subsidiaries Announce Five-Year High-Purity Polysilicon Supply Agreement with a leading Solar Manufacturing Company in China

 SHANGHAI, Nov.
-3, 2022 /PRNewswire/ --Daqo New Energy Corp.
+7, 2022 /PRNewswire/ -- Daqo New Energy Corp.
 (NYSE: DQ) ("Daqo New Energy", the "Company" or "we"), a leading manufacturer of high-purity polysilicon for the global solar PV industry, today announced that its subsidiaries Xinjiang Daqo and Inner Mongolia Daqo had signed a five-year high-purity polysilicon supply agreement with a leading solar manufacturing company in China.

 About Daqo New Energy